-- 1) Depth of all conduit installation shall be a minimum of 48 inches unless otherwise specified in the contract documents. - 2) Maintain the typical offsets from referenced locations as shown in the contract documents. - 3) Maintain the minimum depth throughout the length of all conduit installations. - 4) Maintain a minimum of 2 feet of separation when underground conduits parallel an existing facility. - 5) Maintain a minimum of 2 feet vertical separation when crossing existing utilities. - 6) Maintain a minimum of 15 feet vertical separation from top of rail when crossing existing railroad, unless otherwise specified in the contract documents. - 7) Maintain a minimum of 5 feet vertical separation from bottom of culvert when crossing existing culverts, unless otherwise specified in the contract documents.
+- 1) Depth of all conduit installation shall be a minimum of 48 inches unless otherwise specified in the contract documents. - 2) Depth of all conduit installation under natural flowing water shall be a minimum of 10 feet below the flow line unless otherwise specified in the contract documents. - 3) Maintain the typical offsets from referenced locations as shown in the contract documents. - 4) Maintain the minimum depth throughout the length of all conduit installations. - 5) Maintain a minimum of 2 feet of separation when underground conduits parallel an existing facility. - 6) Maintain a minimum of 2 feet vertical separation when crossing existing utilities. - 7) Maintain a minimum of 15 feet vertical separation from top of rail when crossing existing railroad, unless otherwise specified in the contract documents. - 8) Maintain a minimum of 5 feet vertical separation from bottom of culvert when crossing existing culverts, unless otherwise specified in the contract documents.